On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

 \subsubsection{Nonlinear Aircraft Dynamics}

-In this example, we make use of the four state longitudinal motion of an aircraft provided in~\cite{chakrabortyEtAl2011}.
-Compared to the previous examples, the control enter non-affine into the dynamics and hence, can not be solved by coordinate descent in a direct manner.
-For synthesis, we must re-write the system dynamic into an affine form.
-This would be possible by augmenting the system dynamics with a zero dynamic of the controls, resulting in $n_e = n + m$ state and hence in a higher computational load.
-In contrast, with the sequential approach we are able to directly solve this problem.
-In Table~\ref{tab:compConROA_GTM_State}, we provide only results for the sequential SOS approach.
-In about \SI{13}{\second} one obtains a \textit{safe-by-design} controller for the nonlinear system.
+In this example, we make use of the four-state longitudinal motion of an aircraft provided in~\cite{chakrabortyEtAl2011}.
+Compared to the previous examples, the control inputs enter nonaffinely into the dynamics and hence, the synthesis problem cannot be solved by coordinate descent in a direct manner.
+For synthesis, we must re-write the system dynamics into a control-affine form.
+This would be possible by augmenting the system dynamics with a zero dynamic of the controls, resulting in $n_e = n + m$ states and hence in a higher computational load.
+In contrast, with the sequential quadratic SOS approach we are able to directly solve this problem.
+In Table~\ref{tab:compConROA_GTM_State}, we provide only results for the sequential quadratic SOS approach.
+In about \SI{13}{\second} one obtains a \textit{safe-by-design} feedback law for the nonlinear system.